Writing a good dissertation or thesis

 Citation management software allows you to keep a database of the sources you use (books, journal articles, websites, etc.) when doing research.
 You can then select them when you cite your sources in your written work and automatically produce bibliographies from the citations you have included.

-The Learning Center offers an article on the use of citation management software: EndNote and Zotero.
+The Learning Center offers an article on the use of citation management software: Zotero.

 Writing your bibliography